raapperez/flutter-http-client-performance-test/README.md

 ## Conclusions

 * All the Flutter's HTTP clients perform better than the native's one on the light scenario.
-* The native has the best performance on heavy scenario.
+* The native has the best performance on the heavy scenario.
 * Considering just Flutter HTTP clients, the best to the worst performance order is: HttpClient -> http -> dio.
-That can be correlated to the amount of features these libs add.
+That can be correlated to the amount of features these libs have.
-* We can assume the native performs better on heavy scenario because it has one extra thread to process.
+* We can assume the native performs better on the heavy scenario because it has one extra thread to process the HTTP requests.

 ## Additional thoughts